WooCommerce Multistore Documentation

 4) Basic Description – Top↑

-The plugin facilitates an easy way to manage and publish products across several WordPress WooCommerce stores using sub-domains, sub-directories or different domains.
-The stock management is provided automatically, but global stock management can also be turned off.
-Here are few of the plugin’s main features:
+The plugin makes it easy to manage and publish products across several WordPress WooCommerce stores using sub-domains, sub-directories, or different domains.
+The stock management is present by default, but global stock management can also be turned off.
+Here are a few of the plugin’s main features

 - Any product can be replicated across the network, making it available on any or all of your stores.
 This ensures the information is consistent across your different stores.
 You can replicate single products or replicate products in bulk.

-- A unique product stock management for an easy inventory evaluation.
+- A unique product stock management makes it easier to conduct inventory evaluation.

 - Product management is available on the main product and site.
-However, it’s possible to also update or adjust product data on other sites.
-You choose if the replicated product should be updated when updating the main product.
+You can also update or adjust product data on other sites.
+Decide if you want the replicated product to be synced to update with the main product.

-- Select any product type as simple, grouped, external or variable.
+- Sync any product type.
+Simple, grouped, external, or variable.

 5) Setup Wizard – Top↑